1. The yard below is not ready for new sod:

 2. The yard below is ready for new sod:

-The difference between failure and success usually starts with preparation.
-The perfect base for a new sod will be a mixture of sand and organic material.
+The difference between failure and success starts with preparation.
+The perfect base for a new lawn will be a mixture of sand and organic material.
 The grade of the yard will be away from your house, and a drainage plan will have been thought through and executed properly.
 Nothing in the world is perfect, the prep process won’t be either.
 Just do the best you can.
 Often preparation is simply removing the rocks, clay clumps, other debris, and raking level.
 Other situations may require more extensive work.
 Know this: hard compacted clay is not suitable for healthy grass growth.

 When installing your sod, if you find yourself needing to cut certain pieces to fit into areas, try to cut the pieces with as little disruption to the roots as possible.
 Hacking at it with a dull object is not ideal.
 Have something sharp and cut it with as few cuts as possible.

 Watering is the key to a successful lawn, especially during the first several weeks after your sod installation!
 The first week after transplanting, watering will give the plant strength and keep it from overheating.
 It is best for water not to stand in puddles for an extended amount of time, as roots need oxygen and can literally drown but during the spring and summer months, water evaporates quickly so some puddling is generally not a problem.
 For the first week, water daily.
 Early morning watering is ideal.
 Every sprinkler and every soil is different, so you will have to pay attention to ‘how long’ it takes your sprinkler to achieve the goal.
 During the hottest parts of our summer, you may very well need to water more than once a day.
 If you find your lawn to be dry in the evening, feel free to water it again, just avoid leaving puddles of water over night as that can cause fungus.